 Well, why indeed?

 You know, meditation is a funny thing.
-There aren’t any benefits.
+The benefits can be hard to pinpoint, intangible.

 In fact, up until now, I have never been able to sustain a daily meditation practice, although I have been able to stay with a regular home yoga practice for more than 18 months.
 But with yoga, the benefits are so obvious – I feel fitter, stronger, more flexible, confident and I can maintain my weight better.
 I feel more connected to my body, mind and spirit with a regular practice, and if I miss some days, my body demands that I make time for it.